aleshaleksey/fansys23/08-spell-list.md

 **Limitation**: You cannot summon a beast into an environment where it cannot breath or move (eg, you cannot summon a horse into mid-air, or a fish onto land).

+**Upcast**:
+- When 2 MP dice (4 MP dice globally) are used for the casting, the beast summoned is level 2.
-**Upcast**: For every MP dice added above 1 (2 MP dice above 2 for global), the beast gains a level.
+- For every MP dice added above 2 (2 MP dice above 4 for global), the beast gains 2 levels.

 **Global**: The beast is bound by a longer contract (an extra day for every 2MP above 2) and the spell does not require concentration.